-Cincinnati Bengals schedule and predictions takeaways:
+Cincinnati Bengals schedule this week

 - Their Week 10 bye is set between games against the Cleveland Browns and Las Vegas Raiders (Nov.
 7 and Nov.
 21).

-Bengals roster outlook
+Cincinnati Bengals roster outlook

 All our predictions are based on the Bengals keeping and starting these key players: